LabeliaLabs/responsible-ai-assessment-platform/README_DEV.md

 Help yourself and use the `Makefile` at the root of the repo!
 You might need to first install `build-essential` on linux or `make` on Windows (with chocolatey package manager for [example](https://chocolatey.org/packages/make)).

-You'll then be able to use `make dev_buildup` instead of typing `docker-compose up --build -d`.
+You'll then be able to use `make buildupd` instead of typing `docker-compose up --build -d`.

 Available commands: